Azure/peerd/README.md

 ## Acknowledgments

-The [Spegel] project has greatly inspired this work, and a big THANK YOU to Philip Laine and Simon Gottschlag at Xenit for generously sharing their insights with us.
+The [Spegel] project has inspired this work; thanks to Philip Laine and Simon Gottschlag at Xenit for generously sharing their insights with us.
 A hat tip also to the [DADI P2P Proxy] project for demonstrating the integration with [Overlaybd].